 There are a number of features that characterise a comfortable trainer: support; cushioning; ventilation; and fit.
 The Tai Chi Racer for example, benefits from leather and suede uppers.
 Natural materials that have an excellent reputation for comfort and breathability, the uppers ensure a shoe that will keep feet at a comfortable temperature, no matter how hot the action gets on court.
 Mesh panels provide additional ventilation.
 Alongside great temperature control, a good fit is guaranteed by the combined ghillie and leather loop system fastening, This helps to keep the shoe firmly in place on the foot, significantly reducing the risk of injury.

 If padding is a priority, it’s worth considering the Attack Mid.
 The major advantage of this shoe is the Harmonix RX cushioning that’s inlaid along the length of the shoe.
 When fused with an injected EVA midsole section, the result is a lighter-than-air tread that’s energising as well as enormously comfortable.
-Suitable for both indoor and outdoor play, the Attack Mid is one of the most comfortable and supportive shoes on the market.
+Suitable for both indoor and outdoor play, the Attack Mid is one of the most comfortable and supportive shoes on the market, perfectly suited for playing basketball outdoors.

-When trying to work out which basketball shoes are going to be the ultimate outdoor choice, grip is obviously an important feature to consider.
-The degree of grip that’s required indoor and out are different: in general, outdoor shoes need to be firmer and have a higher level of grip, to cope with the varied conditions that an outdoor court can bring.
+When trying to work out which basketball shoes are going to be the best outdoor basketball shoes for you, grip is an important feature to consider.
+The degree of grip that’s required for indoor and outdoor basketball are different: in general, outdoor shoes need to be firmer and have a higher level of grip, to cope with the varied conditions that an outdoor court can bring.
 Whilst it’s possible to play outdoors with indoor shoes, for optimal performance you sometimes need a pair of shoes that have been specifically constructed to meet the demands of an outdoor court.

 One of the best all-round basketball shoes for outdoor use is the Attack Low SL.
 Specifically intended for summer league play, this shoe has sufficient firmness to make it a good outdoor choice, as well as suitable for the court.
 Alternatively, the Tai Chi Mix Tape benefits from a distinctive herringbone tread that is designed to provide a high level of grip at the same time as plenty of foot feedback.